-- The Executive Headteacher will decide whether or not to ban the parent/carer - The parent/carer will be informed in writing within 3 days of the decision taken - The terms of any ban will be clear, with explicit paths of communication between the school and the parent - Pick up and drop off of children will be taken into consideration - A date for the review will be given, which will take account of what has happened in the interim period - If no further concerns have arisen regarding the parent's behaviour, a meeting date will be set which will seek to re-establish a productive working relationship between the school and the parent/carer
+- The Executive Headteacher will decide whether to ban the parent/carer - The parent/carer will be informed in writing within 3 days of the decision taken - The terms of any ban will be clear, with explicit paths of communication between the school and the parent - Pick up and drop off for children will be taken into consideration - A date for the review will be given, which will take account of what has happened in the interim period - If no further concerns have arisen regarding the parent's behaviour, a meeting date will be set which will seek to re-establish a productive working relationship between the school and the parent/carer.

-If a parent/carer wishes to appeal against a ban, they may do so in writing (following the complaints procedure).
+Any appeal against a ban must be in writing, and follow the complaints procedure.
 The first stage of this appeal will be undertaken by an appointed governor who would invite the Executive Headteacher to review the matter.
-If the outcome to this stage is that the ban is still in place, then the parent may appeal further to a panel of governors according to the usual complaints process.
+If the outcome to this stage is that the ban is to remain in force, the complainant may appeal further to a panel of governors according to the usual complaints process.
 In some cases the unacceptable behaviour is so extreme (for example, an assault on a member of staff) that the Executive Headteacher may feel that there is no alternative but to impose a lengthy or permanent ban.
-In criminal cases the Executive Headteacher should inform the police and should contact their legal advisors (DCC Solicitors in maintained schools).
+In criminal cases the Executive Headteacher should inform the police and should contact their legal advisors (DCC legal team in maintained schools, or in a MAT, their own legal advisors).